 $4 or so per package.
 I've found the in discount stores

 (Dollar General) and remember seeing them in Walmart too.

-I'm glad I have them
+I am glad I have

 Right now is the season for popcorn and movies.
 Sometimes eating right out of the

 pan is okay too, especially when it is an excellent DVD.
 Let company

 the bowls come out for good manners.
 But when alone?
 Well, I am not admitting 'nuttin.